 The PVA North Central outreached to veterans in nursing homes throughout North and South Dakota along with the VA Health Care Systems.
 This was done in an effort to reach more members and to make these facilities aware of our existence in order to help our veterans and provide them with our programs and services and ensure they are receiving the benefits they have earned.

-We added additional sports and recreational events throughout the year in order to keep our veterans and other individuals with disabilities active.
+We continue to work with our VA's and Sanford Hospital to add additional sports and recreational events throughout the year in order to keep our veterans and other individuals with disabilities active.

 Community or Constituency Served